Matt Jaskol: In media

 Jaskol has worked as a stunt driver for productions like the movie Smiley Face Killers.

 In 2018, Jaskol participated in the ABC reality television series Castaways.
 He was one of five contestants who survived all 41 days.

 Personal life

 Born in Thousand Oaks, California, Jaskol lives in Las Vegas, where he works as a driving instructor and skydiver.
 He was the head presenter for Bridgestone's Teens Drive Smart program from 2011 to 2015.
 From 2011 to 2016, he was the track manager and lead teacher at Dream Racing in Las Vegas.
 Jaskol also provides drifting and driving demonstrations at SEMA and meetings for car manufacturers like Kia, Mercedes-Benz, and Toyota.

-His family operates Mountain West Floors, a woodworking business in Las Vegas.
-In 2015, Jaskol took over the company, which was facing bankruptcy, after his father suffered a heart attack.
+Jaskol's family operates Mountain West Floors, a woodworking business in Las Vegas.
+In 2015, he took over the company, which was facing bankruptcy, after his father suffered a heart attack.